 Growing up with an auctioneer for a father taught me that everything has a story.
 Vintage pieces hold a special history – how they were crafted, who they belonged to, and how they passed into new hands.

 My interior design philosophy has grown out of my own evolving story.
 Combining a science degree in Nutrition and Dietetics with one in Residential Interiors at Boston Architectural College sharpened my belief in the power of spaces to enhance our wellness.
 As I create or redesign spaces, I am attentive to the impact environments have on the mindset, health, and path forward of their residents.

 For me, a holistic design process is deeply connected to the life goals of the client: incorporating artful reminders of home during a tough transition, rich and warm textures for a calming haven, or functional additions to an expanding family.
 My passion for vintage sourcing and throwing pottery also allows me to introduce unique, soulful pieces to my spaces.

-With clients in the greater Boston area and expanding throughout New England and beyond, I am grateful to connect with so many people’s various stories and help their homes become a place for reflection, healing, and beauty, while also valuing clarity, structure and a simplified design implementation.
+With clients in the greater Boston area, Philadelphia, New York and beyond, I am grateful to connect with so many people’s various stories and help their homes become a place for reflection, healing, and beauty, while also valuing clarity, structure and a simplified design implementation.

 Barbara has been featured on The History Channel's American Pickers and is the instructor/creator of the Sourcing Vintage Items course at Temple University.
 She also spoke on Empathic Design at the Architecture Boston Conference in the Fall of 2019, details here, and is a 200 hour RYT.